watsonmw/fe2-intro/docs/overview.md

 When sound effects are required by the game, they are slotted into free audio channels - or temporarily override an audio channel used by the music if no free audio channel is found.
 It's surprising how well this works.
-Most of the time I'm hard-pressed to spot the difference.
+Most of the time I'm hard-pressed to hear the skipped audio channels in the music track.

 All music and sounds can be played by the C remake, you will need to modify the code to hear them though.

 On the PC, the sound hardware available was varied.
-FE2 supported several different options, from built-in PC Speaker tones to thw SoundBlaster card.
+FE2 supported several audio options, from built-in PC Speaker tones to the SoundBlaster card.
 Music was played directly as MIDI output if the hardware was available.
-It may sound good on real Roland HW, but it's a bit chirpy and clipped when listening via DOSBox.
-I like the Amiga version's sound & music the best, but that's just me.
+It may sound good on a real Roland HW, but it's a bit chirpy and clipped when listening via DOSBox.
+I like the Amiga version's sound & music the best, but maybe that's just me.

 ## Module System